PSEG Rebates for Residential EV Chargers

 What EV chargers qualify for this rebate?

-Some rebate programs will only provide rebates for specific make and models of chargers.
-Other programs will allow any reputable brand/model, as long as it meets the technical requirements (such as being a Level 2 charger).
-PSEG requires that chargers are networked in order to get a rebate.
-Usually that means the charger is able to connect via Wi-Fi.
+Some of these programs will only provide rebates for specific make and models of chargers.
 Make sure to read all the program documentation before making any commitment to purchasing a charger.

 Here are some chargers that may qualify: